ezeheinke/ezeheinke/README.md

 ## Direct communication
 Over the years, I’ve become accustomed to working remotely, including asynchronously, so clear and concise text messages are crucial for me.
 If there’s no time for that, a quick call is better than poorly written messages.
 Additionally, sending non-urgent messages outside of work hours, especially when tools like Slack and Gmail have scheduling options, can be a bit disappointing. 😉

+## Participation style
+In meetings, I’m not always the most vocal person.
+Please don’t mistake my quietness for disengagement.
+Depending on the day and how inspired I feel, I might contribute more or less.
+Sometimes, I lead discussions; other times, I take a backseat to listen.
+I also like adding thoughts asynchronously when the time feels right.

 ## Whiteboard discussions
 For complex solutions, potentially “dirty” (code- or architecture-wise) ideas, or anything with long-lasting impact, I’m always up for brainstorming.
 Whether it’s a whiteboard, Excalidraw, FigJam, or another tool, let’s figure out the details, trade-offs, and the best path forward together.